If you’re looking for a new public relations gig, then understanding current salary bands is important information for negotiating an offer.

 I’ve never run an advertising holdings company before, but I have enough leadership experience to know this is a sure-fire way to sow discontent among the ranks.
 Two people doing similar work should earn commensurate pay and regardless of gender.

-4) Median salaries by role and region
+4) Median salaries by role

 Here’s what salaries look like across more specific roles: